 Our discussion above might sound like a free lunch.
 It is not.
 There is still work to be done.
 In particular, it is not always evident what the risk factors $g_a$ for modeling the risk factors $f_A$ should be.
 Fortunately, there are cases where (most of) the required work has already been done.
 Binary industry classifications are one such case.
 First we keep our discussion general and then apply the binary property.

 {}For concreteness we will use the BICS terminology for the levels in the industry classification, albeit this is not critical here.
 Also, BICS has three levels ``sector $\rightarrow$ industry $\rightarrow$ sub-industry" (where ``sub-industry" is the most detailed level).
 For definiteness, we will assume three levels here, albeit generalization to more levels is straightforward.
 So, we have: $N$ stocks labeled by $i=1,\dots,N$; $K$ sub-industries labeled by $A=1,\dots,K$; $F$ industries labeled by $a=1,\dots,F$; and $L$ sectors labeled by $\alpha=1,\dots,L$.
-A nested Russian-doll risk model then is constructed as follows:\footnote{\, Here $\eta_a$ is the specific risk for the risk factors $g_a$ corresponding to industries, $\Theta_{\alpha\beta}$ is the factor covariance matrix for sectors, and $\Delta_{a\alpha}$ is the corresponding factor loadings matrix.
-Other notations are as above and self-explanatory.}
+A nested Russian-doll risk model then is constructed as follows: